anna-kulyk/open-weather-react/README.md

 # Open Weather Forecast Web Page using React

 A simple react application that displays real-time weather data for any location.
-(Project in progress...)

 ## [Check the live demo](https://open-weather-react.netlify.app/)